-It marks a departure for the young Victorian, who has primarily raced Porsches since getting started in his home state's 944 series.
+Previously, the young Victorian had primarily raced Porsches since getting started in his home state's 944 series.

 O’Keeffe progressed to the national GT3 Cup Challenge in 2015, finishing an impressive second with one race win among 12 podium finishes.